temporalio/cli/docs/workflow/index.md

 ### reset-batch

-Reset a batch of Workflow Executions by reset type: LastContinuedAsNew, FirstWorkflowTask, LastWorkflowTask
+Reset a batch of Workflow Executions by reset type: FirstWorkflowTask, LastWorkflowTask, LastContinuedAsNew

 **--address**="": host:port for Temporal frontend service